 Professor of Law

-Katherine Florey’s scholarship focuses on federal courts, choice of law, and civil procedure.
-Within these fields, she is particularly interested in sovereign immunity, theories of jurisdiction, and the procedural rules applicable to tribal courts.
-Her current research considers the ways in which Native American tribes and tribal courts represent a sort of “third prong” of federalism, fitting partially but uneasily into the body of doctrine that governs the relationship between state and federal courts.
+Katherine Florey’s scholarship focuses on conflict of laws, federal Indian law, and civil procedure.
+Within these fields, she is particularly interested in the extraterritorial application of law, theories of jurisdiction, and the powers of tribal courts.
 Before joining the UC Davis faculty in 2007, Professor Florey served as a law clerk to the Honorable William Fletcher of the Ninth Circuit Court of Appeals.
-She received her J.D. from UC Berkeley (Boalt Hall), where she received the Thelen Marrin Award for graduating first in her class.
+For law school, she attended UC Berkeley, where she received the Thelen Marrin Award for graduating first in her class.
 Prior to law school, she worked for several years as an editor, travel writer, and theater critic.

 Selected Career Highlights